An Tir Kingdom Laws,

 offices are as follows:

 and Light Infantry.

-Lists and shall maintain records of the names of the
+maintain records of the names of the authorized fighters

 and coordinate activities pertaining to rapier combat

 - The Chancellor of the Exchequer is responsible

 for accounting for the moneys, property, and regalia

 of the Principality and the vassal branches of the Principality,

 and shall have custody of the moneys of the Principality.

 all responsibility for maintenance and inventory of regalia.